We found 20 internists near Carson City, NV.

-Dr. Paula Crenshaw works as a general internist.
-Patients gave Dr. Crenshaw an average rating of 4.5 stars out of 5.
+Dr. Paula Crenshaw practices general internal medicine in Carson City, NV.
+Her average rating from her patients is 4.5 stars out of 5.
 She takes Blue Shield, Health Net, and Blue Cross/Blue Shield, in addition to other insurance carriers.
-She studied medicine at the University of Colorado Denver School of Medicine.
+Dr. Crenshaw attended medical school at the University of Colorado Denver School of Medicine.

-Dr. Phil Aldrich practices general internal medicine.
-After completing medical school at the University of Iowa, Carver College of Medicine, Dr. Aldrich performed his residency at Valley Medical Center of Fresno.
-His average patient rating is 4.5 stars out of 5.
-He accepts Medicare insurance.
+Dr. Phil Aldrich practices general internal medicine in Carson City, NV.
+He is rated highly by his patients.
+He honors Medicare insurance.
+Dr. Aldrich obtained his medical school training at the University of Iowa, Carver College of Medicine and performed his residency at Valley Medical Center of Fresno.

 Conditions / Treatments